Phobos-developers/Phobos/docs/Miscellanous.md

 - This feature must be enabled with `SkirmishUnlimitedColors=true` in `[General]` section of game rules.
 - When enabled, the game will treat color indices passed from spawner as indices for `[Colors]` section entries.
   - In example, with original rules, index 6 will correspond to color `Orange=25,230,255`.
-- Phobos writes additional information to the `SYNC#.txt` log files when a desynchronization occurs such as calls to random number generator functions, facing / target / destination changes etc.

 ```{note}
 This feature should only be used if you use a spawner/outside client (i.e. CNCNet client).
 Using it in the original YR launcher will produce undesireable effects.